jMetal/jMetal/src/main/resources/cec2005CompetitionResources/README.txt

 	Benchmark.java
 		The main class for the whole Benchmark
 	TestFunc.java
-		The parent class for the actual test functions HCJob.java
+		The parent class for the actual org.uma.test functions HCJob.java
 		The storage class for hybrid composition functions F??_*.java
-		The test function class for each test function 00-tests.txt
+		The org.uma.test function class for each org.uma.test function 00-tests.txt
 		The computational results obtained by the Java version on the check points